Osayyi/LITA_Class_Documentation/README.md

    3. For Data visualization

 - SQL - Structured Query Language
-   1.for Quring of Data
+   1. for Quring of Data

 - Github
-   1.for Portfolio Building
+    1. for Portfolio Building

 - PowerBi [Download Here](https://www.PowerBi.com)
     1. for Data Visualization

   ### Data Cleaning and Preparations
   ---
-  In the initial phase of the Data cleaning and preparations, we perform the following action;
+  Key Steps in the Project:
   1. Data loading and Inspection
-  2. Handling missing variables
+  2. Handling missing variables in columns like "Teacher_Quality," "Parental_Education_Level," and "Distance_from_Home."
   3. Data cleaning and formatting
+  4. Data Analysis:
+     - Analyzing the impact of family background (income, parental education) on performance.
+     - Investigating relationships between various factors like "Hours_Studied" and "Exam Scores."
+ 5. Data Visualization:
+ - Creating bar charts, histograms, or scatter plots to illustrate key relationships.
+   *Example visualizations*:
+ - Bar chart showing the average exam score by hours studied.
+- A comparison of exam scores based on teacher quality or parental involvement.

   ### Exploratory Data Analysis
   ---